-8.45 The Clash of Spears and Swords: The Clash of Spears Chart is now consulted.
+8.45 The Clash of Spears and Swords: The Clash of Spears and Swords Chart is now consulted.
 Cross-index the attacking unit's Type with the defending unit's Type and its orientation relative to the attacker to determine which Shock CRT column (prior to any adjustments) will be used to resolve the combat.
-If there is more than one Type of defending unit, the defending player chooses which unit will be used for the determination.
-Similarly, if there is more than one attacking unit, the attacking player chooses the attacking unit to be used in the determination.
-If a unit is being attacked through the vertex between different facings by a two-hex unit, the defender gets the benefit of the most advantageous facing.
+If there is more than one Type of defending unit, the defending player chooses which Type will be used for the determination.
+Similarly, if there is more than one attacking unit, the attacking player chooses which to use for his Type and angle of attack.
+If a unit is being attacked through the vertex between different facings by a Phalanx unit, the defender gets the benefit of the most advantageous facing.

-EXAMPLE #1: A Phalanx attacking Light Infantry frontally

-would use Column 10 on the Shock CRT (before any adjustments).
+EXAMPLE #1: A Phalanx attacking Light Infantry frontally would use Column 10 on the Shock CRT (before any adjustments).